Johnstons Story (1966-74)

 The Johnstons started life as a

-folk duo when sisters Adrienne and Lucy Johnston started singing.
+folk duo back in 1964 when sisters Adrienne and Lucy Johnston started singing.

 brother Michael said, "Adrienne and Lucy started off together as a